muratk3n/thirdwave/en/README.md

 # Tweets

-People wld still suffer, bcz of the shortcomings of the market, e.g. they'd have to organize a GoFundMe for a dentist appointment, but then the cure would be clearer; the opposition party.
+People wld still suffer, bcz of the shortcomings of the market, sure, e.g. they'd have to organize a GoFundMe for a dentist appointment, but then the cure would be clearer; the opposition party.